Inter beat Napoli in thriller to fire title warning shot

 Napoli, who also scored through Dries Mertens with 11 minutes left, lost their unbeaten league record just as Milan did in Florence after Samir Handanovic pulled off a miracle save to deny Mario Rui's header in stoppage time.

-And Mertens then wasted a gilt-edged chance to snatch an unlikely point with second remaining when he skied Andre-Frank Zambo Anguissa's perfect cross, completely unmarked and at point-blank range.
+Mertens then wasted a gilt-edged chance to snatch an unlikely point with seconds remaining when he skied Andre-Frank Zambo Anguissa's perfect cross, completely unmarked and at point-blank range.

 To make matters worse for Napoli, Luciano Spalletti also had to watch two of his players come off worse in clashes of heads.

-Star striker Victor Osimhen had to leave the field just after the break after he and Milan Skriniar thumped into each other, with Spalletti saying after the match that he hoped it to be a facial injury and nothing more.
+Star striker Victor Osimhen had to leave the field 10 minutes after the break after he and Milan Skriniar thumped into each other, with Napoli revealing late on Sunday that the Nigeria attacker had suffered "multiple fractures" of his left cheekbone and eye socket.

-And goalkeeper David Ospina collapsed to the ground in worrying fashion after his head whacked into Inter substitute Edin Dzeko's, but both players carried on with their heads bandaged.
+Goalkeeper David Ospina also collapsed to the ground in worrying fashion after his head whacked into Inter substitute Edin Dzeko's, but both players carried on with their heads bandaged.

 "I said to my players at half-time that if we play with fear we won't make courageous choices," said Spalletti of his team's underwhelming first-half display.